Alok Agarwal: Narmada Bachao Andolan

 In September 2013, Alok's team of Narmada Bachao Andolan led another Jal Satyagraha in three districts of Madhya Pradesh – Khandwa, Dewas and Harda, to press their demands of maintaining the height of the Indirasagar to 260 meters.
 In April 2015, another Jal Satyagraha began in Khandwa district.

 Alok Agarwaol has also been an activist against the privatization of water and electricity.
 In 2003, his Narmada Bachao Andolan team took a lead role in a statewide "Bijli Bachao-Azadi Bachao" movement organized by Jan Sangharsh Morcha (a federation of several social movements of Madhya Pradesh) against the privatization and rise of electricity tariffs.
 Similarly, the organizations working against the privatization of water have also been receiving active support from Alok.
 Considering the need for a common front to respond to the multiple kinds of problems faced by the farmers, tribals and workers of the region, Alok's team helped form the "Nimar - Malwa Kisan Mazdoor" organization.

 Alok has also led water harvesting projects to ensure the availability of water in the tribal areas.
 Along with his co-workers Alok Agarwal spent a month in the rehabilitation and relief work after the Gujarat earthquake.

 Political career

 In January 2014, Alok Agarwal joined the Aam Aadmi Party (AAP).
 In 2014 he contested Loksabha election from Khandwa Loksabha Constituency.
 During Loksabha elections he was the convener of Aam Aadmi Party Madhya Pradesh Campaign Committee.
-Presently, he is national spokesperson of Aam Aadmi Party and Convenor of Aam Aadmi Party, Madhya Pradesh.

 On 15 July 2018 Arvind Kejriwal announced Alok Agarwal as Chief Minister face from Aam Aadmi Party for upcoming Vidhansabha Election.

-He fought 2018 Madhya Pradesh from elections from Bhopal Dakshin Pashim vidhansabha.
+He fought 2018 Madhya Pradesh from elections from Bhopal Dakshin Pashim Assembly Constituency.
+He left the politics in 2019.